AminBhst/brisk/README.md

 Installation files for Windows and Linux are available at [Github Releases](https://github.com/AminBhst/brisk/releases/).
 Brisk is also available on the [Arch AUR](https://aur.archlinux.org/packages/brisk-bin).

+> [!IMPORTANT]
+> For Linux, make sure to check the [Linux Prerequisites](#key-linux-prerequisites)
+>
-If you encountered a "Windows Protected your PC" error, click `more info -> run anyway`
+> On Windows, if you encountered a "Windows Protected your PC" warning, click `more info -> run anyway`

-For Linux, make sure to read the [Linux Prerequisites](#key-linux-prerequisites).
+>
+> For the browser extension to work properly, disable other download manager extensions.

+> [!NOTE]
-Due to not owning a Mac hardware, MacOS support is unfortunately not available.
+> Due to not owning a Mac hardware, MacOS support is unfortunately not available.

 ## :rocket: Key Features